How to Tell If Your Radiator Needs Maintenance

 Flushing the Radiator

-If your radiator has a build-up of sludge, it may need to be flushed.
+If your radiator has a sludge build-up, it may need to be flushed.
 Flushing the radiator involves draining the system and cleaning it with a radiator flush solution.
 You can purchase a radiator flush solution from a hardware or home improvement store.
 To flush the radiator, turn off the heating system and wait for the radiator to cool down.
 Then, locate the drain valve on the radiator and use a container to catch the water as you open the valve.
 Once the water has drained, close the valve and add the radiator flush solution according to the instructions on the bottle.
-Run the heating system for the recommended amount of time and then drain the radiator again.
+Run the heating system for the recommended time, then drain the radiator again.
 Finally, refill the system with fresh water.

 Call a Professional

-If you are not comfortable performing maintenance on your radiator yourself, or if you are experiencing more serious issues, it may be necessary to call a professional.
-A qualified heating engineer will be able to diagnose the problem and provide a solution.
-It helps to do this in the warmer months so maintenance can be carried out before you need to use your heating system – and plumbers tend to be less busy!
+If you are uncomfortable performing maintenance on your radiator yourself or experiencing more serious issues, it may be necessary to call a professional.
+A qualified heating engineer can diagnose the problem and provide a solution.
+It helps to do this in the warmer months so maintenance can be carried out before you need to use your heating system—and plumbers tend to be less busy!